Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Minimum Bailouts Ensuring Solvency in any Given Equilibrium

-Since the minimum injections of capital that ensure solvency in the best equilibrium are fully characterized by Corollary \ref{minbailouts} and are easy to calculate, for the remainder of the paper we focus on the additional capital needed to ensure solvency in other equilibria.
+Since the minimum injections of capital that ensure systemic solvency in the best equilibrium are fully characterized and relatively easy to calculate, for the remainder of the paper we focus on the additional capital needed to ensure solvency in other equilibria.